alineayumi/alineayumi/README.md

 I have a degree in Civil Engineering and had been working as a business analyst until 2019.

-In January of 2020 I went to the Bay Area to study Programming in 42 Silicon Valley and have felt in love with all collaborative and innovative environment 🌟
+In January of 2020 I went to the Bay Area to study Programming in 42 Silicon Valley and felt in love with all collaborative and innovative environment 🌟

 ----